 We are smitten with this monocled gelding!
 Curtis was involved in a pasture accident during his layup time and had his left eye fully removed.
 He is quirky, energetic, and loves to cuddle.
 His lack of an eye has yet to slow him down – in contrast he leads the craziness in turnout and has found a friend in Stanley and Tina.
 We enjoy seeing how this smart guy continues to learn.

 Born in 2003, Henry made over whooping $110,000 on the track.
 He is coming along as a lunge-line and in-hand lesson horse.
 He has a huge heart and tries his best in every activity we throw his way.
 This big guy give kisses, makes farting noises with his lips and will answer your question with a nod.
 He is becoming a barn favorite with many of the teenagers because of his swinging walk, lifted trot and thunderous canter.
 Thank you Geri Forrester for the continued support of Henry.

-Hermes(Mythical Storm): Hermes, raced in Southern California before heading north and ending up at Square Peg in late 2015.
+Hermes, raced in Southern California before heading north and ending up at Square Peg in late 2015.
 He has a great brain, wonderful build, and a curiosity to learn.
 Staff are in love with his dignity, attitude, and work ethic.
-His easygoing nature and intelligence has enabled him already be used in the program with huge success.
+His easygoing nature and intelligence have enabled him to be used in the program with huge success.
 The team is thrilled to have this gem for years to come.